mashery/iodocs/README.md

 levels in a JSON schema, I/O Docs will generate a JavaScript client interface.
 API calls can be executed from this interface, which are then proxied through the I/O Docs server with payload data cleanly formatted (pretty-printed if JSON or XML).

-You can find the latest version here: [https://github.com/mashery/iodocs](https://github.com/mashery/iodocs) You can find a demo of it running here: [http://iodocs.demo.mashery.com](http://iodocs.demo.mashery.com)
+You can find the latest version here: [https://github.com/mashery/iodocs](https://github.com/mashery/iodocs)

 However, we recommend that you install I/O Docs with *npm*, the Node package manager.
 See instructions below.